Competition Details

 WhatsApp

-This year, GBSN is inviting student teams to join a group WhatsApp chat, which will be used to better respond to questions and technological problems in a more efficient manner.
+GBSN invites student teams to join a group WhatsApp chat, which will be used to better respond to questions and technological problems in a more efficient manner.
 That being said, student teams are expected to respect this collaborative communication process.
-No team is permitted to persistently message, and respect is to be given to all questions and dilemmas.
+No team is permitted to persistently message or call GBSN staff members, and respect is to be given to all questions and dilemmas.
 Student teams are free to leave the chat at any time or mute.
 No student or student team is allowed to privately message a GBSN member via WhatsApp, unless prompted by a GBSN member.
 If private messaging is needed, please email that staff member separately.
 GBSN reserves the right to remove any one from the chat based on professionalism and behavior.
 If the behavior persists, the team will be removed from the competition.

 Please Note: Due to different timezones, GBSN is allowed 24 hours to respond to messages – email, WhatsApp, or otherwise.